Vietnam.vn - Nền tảng quảng bá Việt Nam

 One of the more remarkable properties of Type Ia supernovae is that they all seem to reach similar peak brightnesses.
 This is consistent with them all reaching a certain mass before exploding.

-It was this property that helped astronomer Brian Schmidt and his colleagues reach their Nobel Prize-winning conclusion in the late 1990s.
-The conclusion was that the expansion of the universe since the Big Bang is not slowing down under the influence of gravity (as everyone predicted), but rather it is accelerating due to effects called dark energy.
+It was this property that led astronomer Brian Schmidt and colleagues to their Nobel Prize-winning conclusion in the late 1990s.
+The conclusion was that the expansion of the universe since the Big Bang is not slowing down under the influence of gravity (as everyone predicted), but is instead accelerating due to effects called dark energy.

 That's why Type Ia supernovae are such important cosmic objects, and people still don't know exactly how and when these stellar explosions happen.
 What makes them so stable is a concern for astronomers.